alexj/Raycast-Commands/README.md

 - Add string to clipboard or output to current app
 - Automatically output the user's location at the end of the string
 - Add city name mapping for major locales
+- Add separate lookup for matching against all timezones
 - Make a script config where the user can include default locations, used if none are specified
 - Find a way to have Python scan a list of timezone names to match provided cities